SAP-samples/btp-s4hana-nocode-extension/create-application/develop/DetailsPage/README.md

 15. Toggle to the **VIEW** mode now.

-Now, your application loads the business partner's address and stores it to the page variable.
+Now, your application loads the business partner's address and stores it to the data variable.

 ### Display the Business Partner Name on the Details Page